GieeFoR/food-warehouse-server/README.md

 ## Brief Description

 We want to design an application that will support and facilitate the process of managing a food warehouse.
 This is the `server-side` of our application.
+Client side of project can be found [here](https://github.com/A640/food-warehouse-client)

 The aim of the project is to design and create a management system for food warehouse.
 It should facilitate warehouse management